ioannidisa/computer-forensics-project/README.md

-# Windows Forensic Artifact Collector
+# Windows YARA and Process Script
 Scripts by: Alexandra Ioannidis, Jathan Anandham

 # Functionality
-We have created a Powershell script that can provide various forensic artifacts that can be used in a forensic investigation or for finding anomalous activity within a Windows system.
+We have created a Powershell script that can provide various forensic artifacts relating to processes that can be used in a forensic investigation or for finding anomalous activity within a Windows system.

 Need to run Powershell as an Admin